 This creamy cauliflower casserole is a cozy and comforting gluten free and vegan side dish that everyone will enjoy.
-A crunchy breadcrumb topping is a delicious contrast to the flavorful sauce.
+You’ll love the crunchy breadcrumb topping – it’s a delicious contrast to the flavorful sauce.

 Cauliflower casserole might not be the first thing that comes to mind when you think of a holiday side dish.
 I love cauliflower for everyday meals – it’s delicious roasted or in a vegetable curry.